Skip to content

 • Inject ICaeriusNetDbContext via DI.
 Never instantiate it manually; the lifetime and connection management is handled by the framework.

-• Favour sealed records.
+• Favor sealed records.
 They are immutable, lightweight, value-equatable, and pair well with the source generators.

-• Always prefer source generators.
-The analyzer enforces the contract and the generated code is identical to a hand-written mapper:
+• Prefer source generators.
+The analyzer validates the contract and the generated code matches the mapper you would write by hand:

 csharp